CodeWithAsheville/openhousing-cost-estimator/_pages/getting-started.md

   - 'a:3:{s:15:"gc_widget_title";s:0:"";s:11:"github_user";s:0:"";s:11:"github_repo";s:0:"";}'
 ---
 <h2>Welcome to Open Housing Asheville</h2>
-Great to see you!
+It's great to have you here!
 We have prepared some foundational materials to help everyone get up and running as quickly as possible.
 Below is a comprehensive overview of the resources we have available.
 Please review the following steps and materials to get started.

 We are using embedded apps and google docs to allow easy collaboration.
 App pages will contain the embedded app, the github repo link, and an embedded google doc, as well as a brief overview.